jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 breached victim.
-An example would be a datacenter that suffered a ransomware incident which encrypted their customers data.
-While their customers internal infrastructure was never directly breached, they were certainly impacted.
+An example would be a datacenter that suffered a ransomware incident which encrypted their customer’s data.
+While their customer’s internal infrastructure was never directly breached, they were certainly impacted.

 In our 2022 dataset we found that
 Third\-party breaches represent a small percentage (1%) of our breach